Carl Charles Engel

 In his final year at UC he chaired a music program spanning all levels from elementary to college that involved seventeen teachers and over 600 students, 400 of whom were taking lessons at the college level.
 A new music building, completed in 1946, was later named for him, and he was given emeritus status in 1952, four years after his retirement in 1948.

-Engel was married to Marie E. Krause and they had two daughters, Marcella and Clayoma.
-The Engels were living in College View, Nebraska, when he died at age eighty.
+Engel was married to Marie E. Krause and they had two daughters, Marcella G. and Clayoma I. The Engels were living in College View, Nebraska, when he died on July 21, 1966, at age 80.
+She would die a decade later, on July 21, 1976, at age 92.

-Sources: Union College publications, 1910 to 1948; UNION College of the Golden Cords, Everett Dick, 1967, 263; Information provided by Chloe Foutz (UC Librarian), emails, 7 March 2002; 10 March 2002; Obituary, Central Union Reaper (not in the SDA Periodical Index), unknown date; 1910 and 1920 U.S. Federal Census; Goehring Family Tree, Ancestory.com; Social Security Death Records.
+Sources: Union College publications, 1910 to 1948; UNION College of the Golden Cords, Everett Dick, 1967, 263; Information provided by Chloe Foutz (UC Librarian), emails, 7 March 2002; 10 March 2002; Obituary, Central Union Reaper, May 24, 1966, pg.
+11; 1910 and 1920 U.S. Federal Census; Goehring Family Tree, Ancestory.com; Social Security Death Records.
 Note: Different sources provide varying dates for the beginning and ending years for Engel's service at UC.
 Those given here are based on contemporary publications at the time of his start, teaching leave at CGTS, and retirement.